gooosz/Download/README.md

 on your Desktop as well as on your Mobile, if you are connected via KDEConnect.

-# How to convert a Youtube video to mp3
+# How to convert a Youtube video to mp3 or mp4
 -run the program \
 -copy the Video URL into the textfield \
--click on Download \
+-choose the format by clicking the corresponding button (mp3 is default) -click on Download \
--the mp3 will be stored in a subdirectory called "songs/"
+-the mp3 will be stored in a subdirectory called "songs/" \
+mp4 will be stored in a subdirectory called "videos/"